UPPMAX/HPC-python/docs/gpu.rst

 .. admonition:: Load Python 3.9.5 and its prerequisites + SciPy-bundle + CUDA, then activate the virtual environment before installing numba
     :class: dropdown

+        If you code-along, then remember to change the path to your own in the example below!

         .. code-block:: sh

              b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ module load GCC/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 CUDA/11.3.1